 I have my Doctorate Degree (Psy.D) in Psychology from California Southern University and my Master’s Degree in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.
 I am a Licensed Marriage and Family Therapist and a Licensed Professional Clinical Counselor in the State of California.
 I am also a California Association of Marriage and Family Therapist (CAMFT) certified Clinical Supervisor.
 I am an Adjunct Professor at Pepperdine University’s Clinical Psychology Program.

-As we work together, I will not just sit, stare at you and nod.
+As we work together, I will not just sit, stare, or nod at you.
 I am an engaged, straightforward and direct therapist who—for your most significant growth—will not agree with you all of the time.
 I believe in a collaborative process, and instead of telling you how to solve your problems, I will guide you toward setting your own goals and helping you make your best decisions.
-Also, although I will always have your long-term goals in mind, I am flexible and understanding when challenging events and emotions arise between sessions that need to be addressed.
-In each session, I will help you solve and investigate what is most important for you as you seek to understand what life has thrown your way.
+Also, although I will always have goals in mind, I am flexible and understanding when challenging events and emotions arise between sessions that need to be addressed.

-In addition to my work as a psychologist, I am an adjunct professor at Pepperdine University where I teach graduate students who are studying to become therapists themselves.
-I also supervise two marriage and family therapist associates as they fulfill their 3000 required clinical training hours.
-Besides counseling, teaching and mentoring are two of my greatest passions, and there is something extraordinary about guiding new therapists as they discover their therapy styles and work with clients.
-Because therapy is such a vibrant and evolving field, training new therapists offer me valuable opportunities to continually review and apply various therapy methodologies myself, ensuring my clients get the best treatment.
+In addition to my work as a psychologist, I am an Adjunct Professor at Pepperdine University’s Graduate School of Education and Psychology where I teach graduate students who are studying and training to become therapists themselves.
+I also supervise two Marriage and Family Therapist Associates as they fulfill their 3000 required clinical training hours.
+Besides counseling, teaching and mentoring are two of my greatest passions, and there is something extraordinary about guiding new clinicians as they work with their clients.
+Because therapy is such a vibrant and evolving field, training new therapists offer me valuable opportunities to continually review and apply various therapy methodologies myself, ensuring my clients get the best treatment available.

-In my personal life, I enjoy spending time with my husband, adult children, and pet-children, hiking, gardening, going to concerts and traveling.
-One of my favorite places to visit is to the Caribbean as I love snorkeling in that deep clear aqua-blue water.
-My family also has a cabin in the San Bernardino Mountains, which we often visit to get grounded in nature.
+In my personal life, I enjoy spending time with my husband, adult children, and pet-children, reading, hiking, gardening, watching baseball, going to concerts, and traveling.
+My family also has a cabin in the San Bernardino Mountains, which we visit often to get grounded in nature.

-I imagine that you are strong enough to make the changes you crave for in your life, relationships, or career.
-I invite you to give me a call at 714-783-8500 for a free 20-minute consultation.
+I would love to hear from you and invite you to give me a call at 714-783-8500 for a free 20-minute consultation.
 I am happy to answer any questions you have about my approach and my therapy practice.

 Sherry Helgoe earned her Doctor of Psychology (Psy.D) from California Southern University and her Master of Arts Degree in Clinical Psychology with an Emphasis in Marriage and Family Therapy from Pepperdine University.
 She is currently an adjunct professor at Pepperdine University’s Graduate School for Clinical Psychology.
 She has received a Mindfulness-Based Stress Reduction Intensive Certificate and was trained by Drs.
 Jon Kabat-Zinn and Saki Santorelli to become a Certified Mindfulness Educator, integrating mindfulness training with stress management techniques.
 She is also a Myer-Briggs (MBTI®) Certified Practitioner who can use the assessment as a tool to make the theory of personality understandable and useful in her clients’ lives.
 Her professional experience includes working as a Member Health Educator for a major Southern California HMO teaching a psychology-based weight management 16-week series and classes on Depression Education & Prevention, Stress Management with Mindfulness-Based Stress Reduction, and How to Successfully Parent your Child/Teen.
 She worked as a Social Worker at College Psychiatric Hospital, providing treatment for inpatient adults, teenagers and their families.
 In addition, Sherry was a High School Counselor and Adjunct Professor at Santiago at Canyon Community College, teaching both Introduction to Psychology and Developmental Psychology courses.
 Sherry is licensed in the State of California.
 License Numbers: LMFT 38590 and LPCC 1642.